-According to the American Psychiatric Association, insomnia is the most common sleep disorder.
+According to the International Classification of Sleep Disorders, insomnia is a common sleep disorder.
 Difficulty falling and staying asleep are prominent symptoms of insomnia, and prolonged sleeplessness impacts sufferers’ mental and physical health.

 Let’s dive deeper into the common causes, different types, and suggested treatments for insomnia.

 As mentioned above, insomnia is a sleep disorder that makes sleep onset (falling asleep) and maintenance (staying asleep) troublesome.
 People with insomnia also report feeling tired after a full night’s rest, and waking up too early without falling back to sleep.

 - Short-term insomnia disorder

 - Other insomnia disorder

 - Short sleeper